Simulating tablet size

 ## Steps

-* Find the dimensions of the device and the active area (the dimensions will be published online)
+* Find the dimensions of the device and the active area.
+These dimensions are usually published online.

 ## Example